widgetbakery/pixel_snap/README.md

 If you stick to these, you application should be pixel-perfect with very little additional work.

 * If you're need to use Widget that sizes itself, you can wrap it in a `PixelSnapSize` widget.
-This will extend the size of widget to nearest physical pixel and thus ensure that this widget, when put in any of your pixel-snapped widgets won't disturb the overal layout.
+This will extend the size of widget to nearest physical pixel and thus ensure that this widget, when put in your pixel-snapped widget hierarchy won't disturb the overal layout.

-* If you are using foreign widgets that are not physical pixels aware, but are customizable enough so that they let you specify padding, insets or border, you can use the `.pixelSnap()` extension method to pixel snap them.
+* If you are using foreign widgets that are not physical pixels aware but are customizable enough so that they let you specify padding, insets or border, you can use the `.pixelSnap()` extension method to pixel snap them.

 ## Simulating different device pixel ratios